 Virgin America has finally announced what their “Main Cabin Express” includes and how it works.
-I first made mention of VX Main Cabin Express when they first announced their Elite flyer program, noting then that it was probably just the front half of the aircraft reserved for their elite flyers and a way for them to make more money off of seats closer to the boarding door.
+I first made mention of VX Main Cabin Express when they first announced their frequent flyer program, noting then that it was probably just the front half of the aircraft reserved for their elite flyers and a way for them to make more money off of seats closer to the boarding door.
 Sure enough that’s exactly what it is!
 However, Main Cabin Express also comes with Priority Boarding (After first class and Elite passengers) and because of this Main Cabin Express receives preferred access to the overhead bins (this seems like a no brainer, since they are among the first to board the plane).

 Fly in posh white leather seats and enjoy unlimited complimentary entertainment, food and drinks in this exclusive eight seat cabin.